MhammadAli/Calculator/README.md

 # Calculator

-The calculator does the additon, subtraction, multiplication and division. edited
+The calculator does the additon, subtraction, multiplication , division , cube and square root . edited
 //MuhammadAli
 //attar
+// Abdelrahman Reda